 Very similar results were found for the same question in the Statewide Resident Survey.
-When this question was compared with the place of residence of the respondent we found that a greater percentage of people from a farm or ranch were more dissatisfied.
-When compared with the number of years the respondents have lived in Montana we found that a greater percentage of people that have lived here for five years or less answered "don't know" to the question than did people from the other categories of years lived in pertaining to the quality of aquatic habitat, and the protection and enhancement of these aquatic habitats.
+When this question was compared with the of residence place of respondent we found that a greater percentage of people from a farm or ranch were more dissatisfied.
+When compared with the number of years the respondents have lived in Montana we found that a greater percentage of people that have lived here for five years or less answered "don't know" to the question than did people from the other categories of years lived in Montana.